julianLapenna12/BrandoSandoGPT/README.md

 # BrandoSandoGPT

 Based on [Andrej Karpathy's nanoGPT](https://github.com/karpathy/nanoGPT) this is a GPT model that generates text in the style of the author Brandon Sanderson.
+It requires the same dependancies listed below:

 Texts available to train from:
 - The Way of Kings